Home

 ANSWER:

 Aldon's sealer combo is a penetrating sealer that also leaves a layer on the surface and not completely below the surface like most/all other penetrating sealers.
-This will change the look of your stone.

 If your marble is polished then note that you may have some difficulty getting the SBS and Lifeguard to absorb and bond properly.
 Though Aldon claims their spray on SBS is designed for low porosity surfaces like polished marble.

 If that is true, then it could be a very good product to use for certain finishes, but I don't know that I'd recommend it for all finishes, especially honed or tumbled unless you want that "wet look."
-Plus honed marble doesn't show etching that badly anyway.

 One more thing is that SBS contains methylene chloride which is a powerful, noxious and toxic solvent.
 I highly recommend using a respirator if you do use this product and also expect your house to be filled with fumes for 2-3 days.